geometalab/Vector-Tiles-Reader-QGIS-Plugin_2016/README.md

-# Vector Tiles Reader QGIS-Plugin
+# Vector Tiles Reader QGIS-Plugin (abandoned repo; goto repo [Vector-Tiles-Reader-QGIS-Plugin](https://github.com/geometalab/Vector-Tiles-Reader-QGIS-Plugin))

 This Python plugin reads Mapbox Vector Tiles (MVT) from a local MBTiles file and loads them into a vector layer that is rendered by QGIS and it's (default) styling.